ページ内を移動するためのリンクです。

 [Survey on Unmarried Men and Women]

-Of the 14,011 distributed questionnaires (the number of subjects surveyed), 8,401 questionnaires were collected, yielding a response rate of 60.0% (the figure was 84.5% for the previous survey).
+Of the 14,011 distributed questionnaires (number of survey targets), 8,401 questionnaires were collected, yielding a response rate of 60.0% (the figure was 84.5% for the previous survey).
 575 of the collected questionnaires that were not properly filled out were considered invalid and were excluded from the analysis.
-Thus, the number of valid questionnaires was 7,826, and the valid collection rate was 55.9% (76.5% for the previous survey).
+Thus, the number of valid questionnaires was 7,826, and the valid response rate was 55.9% (76.5% for the previous survey).
 This report presents the results of the analysis based on the responses of never-married men and women aged 18 to 34 (unless otherwise stated).

 [Survey on Married Women]

-Of the 9,401 distributed questionnaires (the number of subjects surveyed), 7,060 questionnaires were collected, yielding a response rate of 75.1% (the figure was 91.4% for the previous survey).
+Of the 9,401 distributed questionnaires (number of survey targets), 7,060 questionnaires were collected, yielding a response rate of 75.1% (the figure was 91.4% for the previous survey).
 226 of the collected questionnaires that were not properly filled out were considered invalid and were excluded from the analysis.
-Thus, the number of valid questionnaires was 6,834, and the valid collection rate was 72.7% (87.8% for the previous survey).
+Thus, the number of valid questionnaires was 6,834, and the valid response rate was 72.7% (87.8% for the previous survey).
 This report presents the results based on 5,482 first-marriage couples (*).

 [*: In this report, the term “first-marriage couples” will be used to refer to couples for whom the current marriage is the first one for both husband and wife.]

-Table 2 Number of never-married persons, by age and sex
+Table 2 Number of never-married persons, by sex and age (Survey of Singles)

-Table 3 Number of first-marriage couples, by age of wives and duration of marriage
+Table 3 Number of couples in first-marriage, by the wife's age and by duration of marriage (Survey of Married Couples)

 Click here for errata (November 16, 2022).